- Before School Begins/Transition Into School Activities

 - Use the left-hand carpool lane.
 Pull up to the car in front of you to "fill-in the gap."
 Please stay in your car.
-Staff will walk your child(ren) to your car and help them get settled in their car seats.
-You will then precede down the carpool lanes to pick up your older children at the bottom of the hill.
+Pembroke Hill staff will walk your early childhood and lower school child(ren) to your car and help them get settled in their car seats.

 Late Pick Up*

 When you arrive past the times listed below, you are considered late.

 - Morning Dismissal - no later than 1 p.m.

 - Afternoon Dismissal - no later than 3:10 p.m.